EverythingElseWasAlreadyTaken/FABulous_tutorial/README.md

 3.  **Customization Task:**
     - **Goal:** Add the possibility that, depending on a **third parameter (configuration bit)**, we will return a $0$ if we read from address $0$.
     - **Rationale:** This feature would save some LUTs in case we want to implement a RISC-V CPU on our FPGA because register $0$ is hardwired to $0$ in RISC-V.
+        - _Note_: If you change the number of Config Bits in a tile, either by editing a BEL or the swtichmatrix, you have to delete the Tile ConfiMem files.
+          They will be regenerated during the next fabric generation run.
     - **Implementation Method:**
       - We could make a copy of the `RegFile` (or `LUT4AB` tile) to derive a new custom tile.
       - This would also require us to derive a new custom tile descriptor in the `fabric.csv` file.